How It Works

 Your seed phrase is the master key to your wallet.
 If you forget your password, this is the only way to recover.
 Anyone with your seed phrase has full control of your funds — keep it secret and safe.

-Share your wallet address or QR code to receive MATIC on Polygon.
+Share your wallet address or QR code to receive tokens on any supported chain.

-Your wallet address is the same on both testnet and mainnet (all EVM networks).
-For testing, get free MATIC from the Polygon Amoy faucet.
-For real use, send MATIC from any exchange or wallet.
+Your wallet address is the same on all EVM networks.
+For testing, get free tokens from the Sepolia faucet.
+For real use, send from any exchange or wallet.

 Choose how much to lock and for how long — from 1 minute to 28 days.

-Before confirming, you see the complete fee breakdown: your amount, the 5% platform fee, estimated gas fee, and the final locked amount.
+Before confirming, you see the complete fee breakdown: your amount, estimated gas fee, and the final locked amount.
+Zero platform fee.
 The transaction is signed locally in your browser.

 The smart contract enforces the time-lock.
 No one — including CryptoVault — can override it.